-If you're an employee, you should be entitled to statutory maternity, paternity or parental leave.
-Your company might also offer additional payment.
+If you're an employee, you should be entitled to statutory maternity, paternity, or parental leave.
+Your company might also offer an enhanced package of benefits.

 Add these payments to any savings that could help cover costs, then divide this amount by the number of months you plan to take off.

 Bear in mind that day-to-day expenses are likely to change when you’re not at work.
 While you might save money on commuting and meals outside the home, your gas and electricity bills will probably increase because you’ll be spending more time indoors.

 If you can, look further ahead and also consider your expectations around returning to work: when will this be?
 Will you go back full-time or part-time?
 Will your partner’s work routine also change?
 Answering these questions early will help you create a budget that can support your decisions.